influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 <dt> [GitHub Issue #2977](https://github.com/influxdb/influxdb/issues/2977) </dt>

-## Single quoting and double quoting in queries
+## When should I single quote and when should I double quote in queries?
 Single quote string values (for example, tag values) but do not single quote identifiers (database names, retention policy names, user names, measurement names, tag keys, and field keys).

 Double quote identifiers if they start with a digit, contain characters other than `[A-z,0-9,_]`, or if they are an [InfluxQL keyword](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#keywords).